Storage abstraction

 .build();

-SEQUENTIAL | Sequential consistency.
-With this consistency, it assumes that the underlying storage implementation makes all operations appear to take effect in some sequential order, and the operations of each individual process appear in this sequence. |
+SEQUENTIALSequential consistency assumes that the underlying storage implementation makes all operations appear to take effect in some sequential order and the operations of each individual process appear in this sequence.

-EVENTUAL | Eventual consistency.
-With this consistency, it assumes that the underlying storage implementation makes all operations take effect eventually. |
+EVENTUALEventual consistency assumes that the underlying storage implementation makes all operations take effect eventually.

-LINEARIZABLE | Linearizable consistency.
-With this consistency, it assumes that the underlying storage implementation makes each operation appears to take effect atomically at some point between its invocation and completion. |
+LINEARIZABLELinearizable consistency assumes that the underlying storage implementation makes each operation appear to take effect atomically at some point between its invocation and completion.

-Get with a secondary index
+Execute Get by using a secondary index

 Key indexKey = Key.ofFloat("c4", 1.23F);